CodecoolGlobal/tech-interview-workbook-rooland98/docs/css_js_workbook.md

 # What are the primitive data types in Javascript?
 What makes them primitive?
 Primitive data types are int bigint string null undefined symbol bool.
 Primitive data types are not objects, they dont have methods or properties.

+# Webpack
+Webpack is a free and open-source module bundler for JavaScript.
+It is made primarily for JavaScript, but it can transform front-end assets such as HTML, CSS, and images if the corresponding loaders are included.
+Webpack takes modules with dependencies and generates static assets representing those modules.

+# Arrow vs regular functions

+- Cleaner syntax with less code written
+- argument binding , in arrow functions do not have arguments binding.
+However they have access to the closes non arrow parent function argument object.
+Named and rest parameters are heavily relied upon to capture the arguments passed to arrow functions.
+- this keyword : Unlike regular functions, arrow functions do not have their own this.
+The value of this inside an arrow function remains the same throughout the lifecycle of the function and is always bound to the value of this in the closest non-arrow parent function.
+Arrow functions do not have this binding.
+- new keyword : Regular functions created using function declarations or expressions are constructible and callable.
+Since regular functions are constructible, they can be called using the new keyword.
+However, the arrow functions are only callable and not constructible, i.e arrow functions can never be used as constructor functions.
+Hence, they can never be invoked with the new keyword.
+- parameters : Arrow functions can never have duplicate named parameters, whether in strict or non-strict mode.

 # What does the `&&` `||` `!` and `!!` operators do?

 true && true -> true true && false -> false